 02. Double-sided Mustache Figure

-Coincidentally, 《Double Fikret》a protagonist appears similar in appearance to Tevfik Fikret in a thematically related gesture of religious and reproductive symbols via an interconnected web of chemistry.
+Coincidentally, in Double Fikret, a protagonist appears similar in appearance to Tevfik Fikret in a thematically related gesture of religious and reproductive symbols via an interconnected web of chemistry.

-The imagery begins in the upper left hand corner as a symbol of reproduction, botanical flora (fruit?), gradually transforms into a ram’s testicle.
+The imagery begins in the upper left hand corner as a symbol of reproduction - a botanical flora (fruit?) - and gradually transforms into a ram’s testicle.
 As the ram’s belly is cut open, outwards grows branch-like structures with green leaves as a pomegranate eventually emerges.
-Then, Fikret picks the pomegranate, breaking it into two halves.
-Using his tongue, he consumes the pomegranate seeds as the agate-colored pomegranate seeds simultaneously mirrors Fikret’s nipples.
-Then, two rooster’s heads emerge from Fikret’s Chest and are quickly swallowed by the second Fikret, identical in appearance.
+Fikret picks the pomegranate, breaking it into two halves.
+Using his tongue, he consumes the pomegranate seeds as the agate-colored pomegranate seeds simultaneously mirror Fikret’s nipples, after which two rooster’s heads emerge from Fikret’s chest and are quickly swallowed by the second Fikret, identical in appearance.

 In the short time span of 3 minutes, the scenes in the animation repeatedly transition into various, abnormal situations causing viewers to be unsettled.
-A viewer thinks they are watching the film, but they are simply viewing it; unable to predict even the series of events occurring in the next second.
+The viewers thinks they are watching the film, but they are simply viewing it; unable to predict even the series of events occurring in the next second.